-It is a great precursor for scissors skills.
-I have the children roll up little Play-Doh balls.
-I then have them use the tongs to “feed” a doll.
+Using tongs is a great precursor for scissors skills.
+I have the children roll up little Play-Doh balls, then I have them use the tongs to “feed” a doll.
 I also have parents draw a face and cut a slit for the mouth (big enough to be able to fit the Play-Doh balls).
 Kids love this activity.
-I have made Dinosaurs, cats, and dogs and have the child be my “helper” to feed the animals.
+I have made Dinosaurs, cats, and dogs, and have the child be my “helper” to feed the animals.
 We have to use the tongs so we don’t get bit.
 I make it silly by making the animal sounds and saying “Yummy, but I’m still hungry” to encourage them to feed the animal more Play-Doh food.

 Bilateral (or Bimanual) Coordination

 This refers to using both hands working (coordinating) together to complete a task.
 These skills are crucial for so many things we do during our everyday lives.
 For example, opening a jar, getting dressed, writing, and tying your shoes are all skills that require you to use both your hands.
 Our dominant hand will manipulate the object, while our non-dominant hand will work on stabilization.
 To use this skill during Play-Doh, you can roll the Play-Doh into a ball.
 Once your child has mastered that skill, you can have them make a snowman.
 Ask the child to roll out 3 balls, then stack them.
 Next, decorate our snowman.